-Michigan Council on Arts and Cultural Affairs: State funding of arts and cultural programs is a fraction of all private and philanthropic spending in the state.
+Michigan Council on Arts and Cultural Affairs: State funding of arts and cultural programs is a fraction of all private and philanthropic spending that occurs in the state.
 State taxpayers can exit the function entirely. $9 million.

 Rail operations: The state supports passenger rail services that are expensive and unnecessary.
-There are more affordable and efficient private ways to transport people around the country, without rails. $71 million.
+There are more affordable and efficient private ways to transport people around the country without rails. $71 million.